 and smoke_assert_body "Version Number: "

 statements are where I test that the welcome and version number texts are being rendered on the webpage being called.
-If the result is false, the test will fail which will fail the pipeline.
+If the result is false, the test will fail, which will cause the pipeline to fail.
 If the result is true, then the application will return a 200

 response code and our text tests will result in TRUE

 .
-This will then result in our smoke test passing and finally executing the pulumi destroy
+Our smoke test will pass and execute the pulumi destroy

-command which terminates all of the infrastructure created for this test case.
-Since there is no further need for this cluster it will terminate all the infrastructure created in this test.
+command that terminates all of the infrastructure created for this test case.
+Since there is no further need for this cluster, it will terminate all the infrastructure created in this test.

 This loop also has an elif